-VII.
-CONCLUSIONS AND FUTURE WORK
+V. CONCLUSIONS AND FUTURE WORK

-The main contribution of this paper is that of providing a marking estimation procedure for nondeterministic labeled Petri nets, where the nondeterminism is due to the presence of transitions labeled with the empty sting ε .
-Under some technical assumptions on the structure of the T{ε} -induced net, we formally proved that the set of markings consistent with an observed word can be described by a constraint set of linear inequalities that has a fixed structure that does not change as the length of the observed sequence increases.
+The main contribution of this paper is that of providing a marking estimation procedure for nondeterministic labeled Petri nets, where the nondeterminism is due to the presence of transitions labeled with the empty sting $\varepsilon$ .
+Under some technical assumptions on the structure of the $T{\varepsilon}$ -induced net (i.e., it is acyclic and backward conflict free), we formally proved that the set of markings consistent with an observed word can be described by a constraint set of linear inequalities that has a fixed structure that does not change as the length of the observed sequence increases.